cmusphinx/cmusphinx.github.io/_posts/2022-08-04-sphinxtrain-librispeech.md

 **What's missing from CMU Sphinx?** Well, it should be noted that what we've done here is the degree zero of automatic speech recognition, using strictly 20th-century technology.
-The model is also quite small, with only 5000 tied states ("leaves" in Kaldi terminology) sharing 5120 total Gaussians, whereas the Kaldi baseline (the 11.69% above) uses 4200 states and 40000 Gaussians.
-Kaldi is more parameter efficient, though, as it allows a different number of Gaussians for each phone, and its baseline model already includes speaker-adaptive training and feature-space speaker adaptation, which make a big difference.
+Kaldi is more parameter efficient, as it allows a different number of Gaussians for each phone, and its baseline model already includes speaker-adaptive training and feature-space speaker adaptation, which make a big difference.
 The Kaldi decoder is also faster and more accurate and supports rescoring with larger and more accurate language models